BhanuPrakashNani/Resume-Builder-Java/README.md

 [Installing Eclipse](https://linux4one.com/how-to-install-eclipse-ide-on-ubuntu-18-04/)

 ## Scope of Functionalities and Examples of use
 Resume creation without the hassle of writing code for it.
-Will be a good resume builder for beginners and people who are not familliar with LateX.
+Will be a good resume builder for beginners and people who are not familiar with LateX.

 ## Project status
 Returns a resume file with all the data entered in a formatted manner.
 The file name of the resume returned is **Resume.txt**.